 Upon satisfactory completion of the course, students will be able to: 1.
-Create hand-built ceramic objects by translating concepts and visual experiences into tactile forms while utilizing historic and contemporary references, practices, theories, and materials.
-2. Present finished works for peer and academic review, and express artistic concepts and intents using proper terminology in written and oral formats while evaluating and critiquing these works.
+Create wheel-thrown ceramic objects by translating concepts and visual experiences into tactile forms while utilizing historic and contemporary, references, practices, theories and materials.
+2. Present finished works for peer and academic review.
+Express artistic concepts and intents using proper terminology in written and oral formats while evaluating and critiquing these works.
 3. Safely handle and maintain materials, studio facilities, and equipment.